carlocorradini/domus/README.md

 # Domus

-Implement the emulation of a home automation system so that each device is represented by a single entity (process with any sub-processes).
-The devices can be of two kinds and various types and all have a "status", two "switches" on / off and a possible parameter register.
+An emulation of a home automation system where each device is represented as a single process.
+There are two kind of devices, control and interaction one, and various types.
+All have a "status", one or more switches and a register with parameters.

 ## Getting Started